StevenBlack/intl/readme.md

 <tr>
 <td><strong>Specify the code page of the new data when appending memo field data from other locales or platforms.</strong></td>
 <td><p>AS nCodePage specifies the code page of the file copied to the memo field.</p>
-<p><strong>Internationalization Gotcha:</strong> vfp copies the contents of the text file and, as it copies the data to the memo field, automatically converts the data from the code page you specify to the code page of the table containing the memo field.
-If the table containing the memo field is not marked with a code page, vfp automatically converts the data from the code page you specify to the current vfp code page.</p></td>
+<p><strong>Internationalization Gotcha:</strong> VFP copies the contents of the text file and, as it copies the data to the memo field, automatically converts the data from the code page you specify to the code page of the table containing the memo field.
+If the table containing the memo field is not marked with a code page, VFP automatically converts the data from the code page you specify to the current VFP code page.</p></td>
 </tr>
 </tbody>
 </table>